spacetelescope/PASTIS/README.md

 - To install it on a Mac, type `git` in your terminal and follow the instructions to install the Apple Xcode command tools.
 - To make it easy on Windows, [install Git Bash](https://gitforwindows.org/). **Note**: If you will use Git Bash with Miniconda (see below), you will have to add Miniconda to your PATH during setup, even if it is marked as not recommended.
-Otherwise Git Bash can't access it.
+Otherwise, Git Bash can't access it.
 - For Linux, [follow this link](https://gist.github.com/derhuerst/1b15ff4652a867391f03#file-linux-md).

 ### Conda environment